How Losing Net Neutrality Could Affect Digital Marketing

 Net Neutrality stimulates competition among all businesses using the internet, creating a high demand for online services such as digital marketing, content creation, and SEO.
 Keeping Net Neutrality allows an equal playing field for all businesses which in turn creates more opportunity for new players.

 As Rand Fishkin explains, just by registering a website, you’re automatically put on the same, even playing field with giant websites such as Google and Amazon, because it’s the same internet access.
 So your personal blog is on the same playing field as Google, at least at the fundamental ISP level.
-Under non-neutrality, if you’re an owner of a small business, you’ll probably always be a low-tier site because it’s hard to compete financially with those giant sites that can pay ISPs to keep them in a higher tier – resulting in fewer businesses trying to compete.
+Under non-neutrality, if you’re an owner of a small business, you’ll probably always be a low-tier site because it’s hard to compete financially with those giant sites that can pay ISPs to keep them in a higher tier – resulting in less businesses trying to compete.
 To put it simply, more businesses = more demand for digital marketing services.

 If this passes, what might happen?